leehach/census-postgres/meta-scripts/README.md

     sql_add_geoid_to_storage_tables([exec boolean])
     sql_update_geoid_storage_tables([exec boolean[, seq_criteria int array[, actions text]]])

 These function adds the field `geoid`, a single-column unique identifier present in the geoheader table, to all sequence tables as well, and populate the field.
 This field is already included in the sequence table definitions in current (post-Nov 2013) versions of the create table scripts.
 The `sql_add_geoid_to_storage_tables()` function is only necessary if you created the data store using previous versions of the scripts.
-The `sql_update_geoid_storage_tables` *is* necessary if you want to make use of the `geoid` field, and must be run after `sql_insert_into_tables()`.
+Additionally `sql_insert_into_tables()` will JOIN to the geoheader table and write appropriate `geoid` values to the sequences tables on load.
+The `sql_update_geoid_storage_tables` is only necessary if you are updating tables created by the old scripts, and in practice it will be very slow (20-30 minutes per sequence).

 Background: The sequence tables primary key is the two-column unique identifier `stusab, logrecno`.
 USCB has introduced `geoid` as a single-column, global unique identifier, primarily for the purposes of joining to TIGER/Line spatial data.
 I have added `geoid` to the sequence tables (a) to serve as a single-column join key, and (b) to allow joining of the sequence tables directly to spatial tables without requiring the join to "step through" the geoheader table.